-9.2 Debug Modes
+8.2 Debug Modes

-Programming external devices is done by connecting to a target board through the provided debug connector, and by setting the debug mode to [Out].
-The same connector can also be used to connect an external debugger to the BGM121 SiP Module on the kit, by setting debug mode to [In].
+Programming external devices is done by connecting to a target board through the provided debug connector and by setting the debug mode to [Out].
+The same connector can also be used to connect an external debugger to the xGM210L Module on the kit by setting debug mode to [In].